 With such a renowned and eclectic food scene here in Bristol, there’s no better place to host a foodie festival, including one dedicated to everything chicken wings.
-The world’s largest chicken wing festival is coming to the city and is paying homage to one of the top poultry dishes.
+The world’s largest chicken wing festival is returning to the city once more to pay homage to one of the top poultry dishes.

-Taking place on September 11 and 12 down by the harbour at Lloyd’s Amphitheatre, the huge outdoor area will be transformed into a poultry eating, music thumping, axe throwing, beer and bourbon drinking space of epic proportion.
-Bristol Wing Fest will showcase a range of restaurants, street food traders and pop-ups, who will display their culinary talents and compete against each other over a whopping 80,000 drums and flats, for just a quid a wing, to decide who really makes the best wings in the UK.
+Taking place on September 10 and 11 down by the harbour at Lloyd’s Amphitheatre, the huge outdoor area will be transformed into a poultry eating, music thumping, axe throwing, beer and bourbon drinking space of epic proportion.
+Bristol Wing Fest will showcase a range of restaurants, street food traders and pop-ups, who will display their culinary talents and compete against each other over a whopping 100,000 drums and flats, costing £1.25 per wing, to decide who really makes the best wings in the UK.

 The competition will be split into two categories: the best buffalo wing; the battle for who can execute the perfect classic spicy sauce, and the best wild wing; where the traders can let their creativity run wild with flavours and toppings to transform a humble chicken wing into a flavour explosion.
-The Bristol festival will see 70,000 wings served by 20 different street food traders, restaurants and BBQ teams.
+The Bristol festival will see an insane amount of wings served by 20 different street food traders, restaurants and BBQ teams.

 Wing Fest’s competitions will be held on both days, and it’s set to get seriously heated with a deadly Lava Wing Challenge hosted by Clifton Chilli Club – the UK’s hottest wing challenge and renowned for the carnage it causes.
 If you’re a true wing aficionado, then it’s time for the Bull’s-Eye Wing Eating competition hosted by the Food Review Club, where ticket holders who are hungry and brave enough, compete against each other to see who can eat the most chicken wings.
 It’s going to get messy, is all we’re going to say…